List of Persona 5 characters: Later members

 After preventing Medjed from throwing Japan into chaos and a week of the Thieves helping her to become more social, she officially joins them and replaces Morgana as the party's navigator.
 She later discovers that the Medjed who targeted the Phantom Thieves was a script kiddie loyal to a political conspiracy headed by Masayoshi Shido, who aims to use the Metaverse to turn Japan into a dictatorship.
 This same conspiracy was also responsible for murdering her mother to steal her cognitive psience research.
-She plays an instrumental role in the conspiracy's downfall through changing Shido's heart and hacking into several television networks to broadcast his calling card.
+She plays an instrumental role in the conspiracy's downfall by changing Shido's heart and hacking into several television networks to broadcast his calling card.
 She also confronts the Shadow of an IT company president, who turns out to have been the false Medjed.

 Futaba's persona is Necronomicon, and she provides detailed locations and extra assistance in battle, without directly taking part in it.
 As a Confidant, Futaba represents the Hermit Arcana.
 After learning to adjust to a normal life, she makes a "promise list" of goals she wants to reach with the help of Joker.
-As she slowly recovers, she reveals that in her youth she was bullied for her intelligence, and her sole friend was Kana.
+As she slowly recovers, she reveals that in her youth she was bullied for her intelligence and that her sole friend was Kana.
 Futaba discovers that Kana's parents were abusing her, and tracks her down only to learn that the abuse has continued.
 After changing her parents' hearts, Kana and Futaba rebuild their friendship.
 After completing her Confidant, Futaba's Persona evolves into Prometheus.
 In Persona 5 Royal, her Persona can evolve into Al Azif.

 She is portrayed by Mei Fukuda beginning in Persona 5: The Stage #3.
 She appears in Super Smash Bros.
 Ultimate, and is featured in Joker's Final Smash, All-Out Attack, in addition to being a Spirit.